martins5225/game-hub/README.md

 # Game Hub Application

-Welcome to the Game Hub, your gateway to an exciting world of gaming!
+Welcome to the Game Hub Application, your gateway to an exciting world of gaming!

 ## Overview